ecki/docs.milagro.io-english/index.md

 To satisfy the requirement of authentication end users, web applications overlay end user authentication methods such as passwords and two-factor authentication (if security is a concern) over PKI enabled secure channels such as SSL / TLS.
 If these secure channels between web server and browser didn't exist, password and one-time password authentication could not be deployed in a secure manner, since the password or one time password would be unsecured in transit between the web browser and web server.

-One could make the connection between the failure of PKI and commercial certificate authorities to fulfil the promise of easy client certificate deployment, which would have enabled mutual authentication between end user and web application, to the explosion of industrial scale username / password smash' n grab attacks.
+One could make the connection between the failure of PKI and commercial certificate authorities to fulfil the promise of easy and wide-spread client certificate deployment, which would have enabled mutual strong authentication between end user and web application, to the explosion of industrial scale username / password smash' n grab attacks.

 If PKI could have been deployed to every browser and end user on the Internet, it's easy to envision a world where passwords would not be the dominant authentication technique used on the Internet today.

 In an IoT or app centric context, we have a fundamentally different set of issues because of an obvious truism; apps or IoT devices are not browsing from web server on domain A to web server on domain B.